IncPlusPlus/JavaMark/README.md

 # JavaMark

+#### Note: This project is messy because of the short timeline it had as a school project.
+I had intended to bring this back sometime in the near future but this is looking unlikely due to the inconsistencies in the JVM which will change runtime numbers.
+It would likely be more stable if written in a language such as C++ when I manage to allocate (haha malloc joke) enough time to really learning it.

 JavaMark is a utility that performs a benchmark of a CPU by performing a handful of operations to load test a target CPU.

 [![Build Status](https://travis-ci.org/thedudeguy1/JavaMark.svg?branch=master)](https://travis-ci.org/thedudeguy1/JavaMark)